What is Psoriasis?

-Supplements can benefit overall health and may also help treat some of the symptoms of psoriasis, when paired with other treatment methods.
+Supplements can benefit your overall health and may also help treat some symptoms of psoriasis.
+Find out if pairing specific supplements with traditional treatments helps by first talking with your healthcare provider.
+You should speak with our doctor before starting any new supplement.
 Some supplements for psoriasis include:

 Psoriasis and psoriatic arthritis patients are at a high risk of developing cardiovascular diseases.
-Omega-3-6-9 fatty acids have been shown to help reduce the rate at which people contract heart diseases (x).
-The recommended dosage is three softgels once or twice per day.
+Omega-3-6-9 fatty acids help reduce the rate at which people contract heart diseases. (x) The recommended dosage is three soft gels once or twice per day.

-Glutamine makes up more than half of the body’s skeletal muscle tissue and is an effective energy source.
+Glutamine makes up more than half of the body’s skeletal muscle tissue and is a valuable energy source.
 It also promotes immune health.
 The suggested serving size is 1,000 mg up to three times per day on an empty stomach.
 Take the supplement either one hour before a meal or three hours after.

-Typically used as a topical gel, aloe vera has been shown to reduce scaling and redness that comes with psoriasis when it is applied directly to the skin (x).
-The extract powder promotes immune system and circulatory health.
+Typically used as a topical gel, aloe vera reduces the scaling and redness of psoriasis when applied directly to the skin. (x) The extract powder promotes the immune system and circulatory health.
 Take 1,000 mg once a day with water.

 The Bottom Line

-Psoriasis is an autoimmune disease, in which the immune system mistakenly attacks healthy cells.
+Psoriasis is an autoimmune disease in which the immune system mistakenly attacks healthy cells.
 In psoriasis, the immune system causes skin cells to grow faster than the body can get rid of them, resulting in lesions that build up on the surface of the skin.
-There are also genetic factors that increase the possibility of developing it.
+There are also genetic factors that increase the possibility of developing.